eXascaleInfolab/TSM-Bench/README.md

 ### Query Execution (Online)

-This workload requires two servers: the first one is the host machine used to deploy the systems (similar as above) and the second runs as a client to generate writes and queries.
+This workload requires two servers: the first one serves as a host machine to deploy the systems (similar as above) and the second one runs as a client to generate writes and queries.
 To configure the second server:
 1. Clone this repo
 2. Install dependencies: